Ruth Westheimer

 In Brief

 In the last two decades of the twentieth century, there were many reasons not to celebrate sex.
 The fear of AIDS brought to the surface the connection between passion and death that has always been a dark strain in the human mind.
 A fundamentalist Christian reaction against the sexual revolution threatened to re-enthrone Puritan values.
-On the other side of the coin, millions of children were bearing children, many of them damaged by drug and alcohol abuse.
+On the other side of the coin, millions of children were bearing children.
 Against this desolate background, a cheerful Jewish grandmother who called herself Dr. Ruth marched forward and said, with undeniable sincerity and forthright common sense, that sex was good, indeed “heavenly.”
 To the astonishment of many Americans, who tend to associate religion with sexual repression, Ruth Westheimer declared that her message of liberation had its origin in Orthodox Judaism.

 Early Life, Family, and Education